ANDALUCÍA - CÁDIZ- JEREZ DE LA FRONTERA - BODEGAS PEDRO DOMECQ

 BODEGAS PEDRO DOMECQ

-The Pedro Domecq Bodega (famous for Harvey’s Bristol Cream, Terry’s Brandy and Fundador Sherries) is a really interesting experience that can be arranged shortly before visiting.
+The Pedro Domecq Bodega (famous for Harvey’s Bristol Cream, Terry’s Brandy and Fundador Sherries) is an enjoyable experience that can be arranged shortly before visiting.

-The guides speak good English and give a very in-depth guided tour around the bodega, explaining, how the different types of sherry and brandy are produced and stored, bottled and marketed under their different brand names.
+The guides speak good English and give an in-depth tour of the bodega.
+They explain how the different types of sherry and brandy are produced, stored, bottled, and marketed under their distinct brand names.

-The solera system is explained, where a third of the wine is drawn from the oldest barrel at the bottom of the solera for bottling and replenished with a third from the next oldest barrel and so on, to keep the sherry tasting the same.
+The Solera system is explained.
+To keep the sherry tasting the same, a third of the wine is drawn from the oldest barrel at the bottom of the solera for bottling, replenished with a third from the next oldest barrel, and so on.

-There is also, a museum, which is excellent, illustrating visually, some of the heritage of the bodega.
+There is also an excellent museum, illustrating visually some of the heritage of the bodega.

 An old bottling machine.